autowarefoundation/autoware-documentation/docs/design/autoware-architecture/planning/index.md

 ## Overview

 Planning Component acts as the “brain” of autonomous driving.
-It uses all the results from Localization, Perception, and Map components to decide its maneuver and gives final trajectory to Control component.
+It uses all the results from Localization, Perception, and Map components to decide its maneuver and send the final trajectory to the Control component.

 ## Role